 - Call a tow truck.
 We have all been broken the down on the side of the road at one point or another.
 And anyone who hasn't will soon learn the value of being able to call for mechanical assistance without having to walk to the nearest town (cue horror movie trope).

 - Take photos of the accident.
-If you are involved in an accident, the ability to will be valuable if you need to seek damages later.
-Capturing photos of the car’s damage (both yours and the other driver’s), any injuries, the road conditions, and what the weather was like may all assist you later.
+If you are involved in an accident, the ability to document the situation will be valuable if you need to seek damages later.
+Capturing photos of the car's damage (both yours and the other driver's), any injuries, the road conditions, and what the weather was like may all assist you later.

 - Research an attorney.
-If you find yourself waiting in the ER or on the side of the road waiting for the accident scene to be wrapped up, you may find that being able to as soon as possible is beneficial.
-If you are injured in a collision, it is imperative that you seek legal counsel to combat the insurance companies’ denials and low ball offers.
+If you find yourself waiting in the ER or on the side of the road waiting for the accident scene to be wrapped up, you may find that being able to research an attorney as soon as possible is beneficial.
+If you are injured in a collision, it is imperative that you seek legal counsel to combat the insurance companies' denials and low ball offers.

 Dolman Law Group Accident Injury Lawyers, PA